 New synthetic products developed to imitate old-fashioned colored or white plasters can be applied smooth or hand-troweled into different patterns and styles.
 Frescos can be created by applying art to canvas or directly on a wall, then layering with plaster.
 Some products and techniques can even be used outdoors.

-Need to find a pro for your Faux Finish?Find Pros
+Ready to start your Faux Finish?Find Pros

 Preparation of the surface to be painted is very important; some effects can’t be achieved on a textured wall, for example.
 The specialty painter should consult with the builder and/or traditional painter on a new construction project to properly prepare new walls or other surface and for project scheduling.